slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Life's hard.
 It's even harder when you're stupid.' -- John Wayne*

 > *'Two economists are walking along the street, and one says, «Hey, someone dropped a $20 bill!» and the other says, «Well, it can’t be a real $20 bill because someone would have picked it up already.»'*

+### How to judge a man?

+Society judges people by what they can do for others.
+But we judge ourselves by our thoughts.

+Every word someone says is the tip of the iceberg.
+Underneath that word are thoughts, fears, emotions.
+Underneath those emotions is history and experiences.
+A single word is the final outcome of all of that history.

+> *'Judge a man by his questions, not by his answers.' -- Voltaire*

+> *'We should not judge people by their peak of excellence; but by the distance they have traveled from the point where they started.' -- Henry Ward Beecher*

+> *'It isn't what we say or think that defines us, but what we do.' -- Jane Austen*

+> *'Whenever you feel like criticizing any one... just remember that all the people in this world haven't had the advantages that you've had.' -- F. Scott Fitzgerald*

 <!--
 - changing course is hard and this scares us so we look around and try to copy the courses other people took